← Back to Blog

 How long does a golf bag last?

-A quality golf bag lasts 5-10 years with proper care.
+A quality golf bag can last several seasons with proper care.
 The first things to fail are usually zippers and strap stitching.
 Avoid leaving your bag in a hot trunk or direct sun for extended periods.
-A $150-200 bag from a reputable brand should last twice as long as a $50 knockoff.
+Spend enough for solid materials, comfortable straps, and reliable zippers instead of chasing the cheapest no-name option.

 Join the conversation